 Floortime is a revolutionary technique for helping children with developmental challenges.

-The Floortime method tries to find ways for children to connect with the rest of the world while retaining their uniqueness and developing at their pace.
+The Floortime method aims to help children connect with the rest of the world while retaining their uniqueness and developing at their own pace.

-At birth, Lucio was cortically blind.
+At birth, Matteo* was cortically blind.
 Doctors said he wouldn’t walk, his blindness couldn’t be cured, and he would unlikely live past his teens.
-Today, although severely autistic, Lucio is a healthy, happy 13 year old.
+Today, although severely autistic, Matteo is a healthy, happy 15 year old.
 He has near-perfect vision.
 He can walk largely unassisted and he can communicate his needs to his parents.

-When he was 17 months, his mother, based in Amsterdam, took him to a developmental educationalist using the increasingly popular and successful DIR (the Developmental Individual difference Relationship-based model) technique.
+When he was 17 months old, his mother, based in Amsterdam, took him to a developmental educationalist who uses the increasingly popular and successful DIR (the Developmental Individual difference Relationship-based model) technique.
 Also known as “Floortime” the technique centres around interactions with the children, mostly on the floor in their preferred space.

 Developed by American child psychiatrist Stanley Greenspan and psychologist Serena Wieder in the late 1980s, DIR sought to replace more restrictive child-development techniques with one based on celebrating each child’s uniqueness and concentrating on their quality of life.

-“Floortime pulls together the best of OT, psychology and speech therapy,” says occupational therapist Kerry Wallace.
-It is built around three pillars – Developmental, Individual difference and Relationships – and is client directed.
-A therapist assesses the child’s emotional stages of development, takes their individual processing differences into consideration, and encourages involvement from those central in the child’s life, says Wallace.
+“Floortime pulls together the best of occupational therapy, psychology and speech therapy,” says occupational therapist Kerry Wallace.
+It is built around three pillars – developmental, individual difference and relationships – and is client-directed.
+A therapist assesses the child’s emotional stages of development, taking their individual processing differences into consideration, and encourages involvement from those central in the child’s life, says Wallace.

-Floortime defines children’s developmental goals not by general societal standard, but rather by what they are capable of achieving at their level.
+Floortime defines children’s developmental goals not by general societal standards, but rather by what they are capable of achieving at their level.
 This philosophy filters into the interaction with each child, with adults meeting them at this level.
 “People tend to do things for children with challenges.
-What Floortime encourages is to do things with the child,” says South African-born Marius De Vos, who started his own school for autistic children in Amsterdam before recently moving back to South Africa.
+What Floortime encourages is to do things with the child,” says South African-born Marius De Vos, who started his school for autistic children in Amsterdam.

 Coaching and parental involvement